nolanlawson/optimize-js/README.md

 parsing the entire JavaScript file in advance (a luxury the browser can't afford) and inserting parentheses in the cases where we _know_ the function will be immediately executed (or where we have a good hunch).
 That's what `optimize-js` does.

 More details on the IIFE optimization can be found in [this discussion](https://github.com/mishoo/UglifyJS2/issues/886).
+Some of my thoughts on the virtues of compile-time optimizations can be found in [this post](https://gist.github.com/nolanlawson/e73c61da78ffb39e4fc034a62ce8b263).

 FAQs
 ----